Press Kit Welltory 3.0

 Open version for iOS: September 2016

 Interface languages: English and Russian

 - The company was founded in February 2016.
-Everything started with using HRV to measure stress levels.
+Everything started from the usage of Heart Rate Variability method to measure a stress level.
+The development team is located in Saint-Petersbourg, Russia.
 The project was internally funded.

 - In March 2016, we released the first version of the app for iPhones and started researching whether or not the measurement results matched people’s subjective feelings, health and lifestyles.
 Over 500 people took part in the study.